benoit-liquet/COMBSS-R-VIGNETTE/README.md

 # COMBSS-VIGNETTE

-Here we provide the first vignette to run the COMBSS algorithm for best subset selection for a linear regression model.
+Here we provide a first vignette to run COMBSS, a novel algorithm for best subset selection for a linear regression model, using R. For a vignette that runs COMBSS in Python, we refer to https://github.com/saratmoka/COMBSS-Python-VIGNETTE.

 We mainly use R code here.
 In addition, we show how to use the python version of COMBSS from R.

 This vignette reproduces some replications from the simulation study presented in our article: